ghostlandr/aoc/README.md

 `aoc start <day number>`

-If you are using Golang, it will generate go by default.
+If you are using Golang, great!
+It will generate go by default.
 If you want something else, use the language flag:

 `aoc start <day number> -l python`